etienneschalk/scientific-data-viewer/FEATURE_FLAGS.md

 ### Extension Logs

-The extension will log warnings when experimental features are enabled.
+The extension will log warnings when experimental features are enabled and when configuration changes.
 Check the Output panel:

 1. Go to View → Output
 2. Select "Scientific Data Viewer" from the dropdown
-3. Look for experimental feature warnings
+3. Look for experimental feature warnings and configuration change notifications

+### Runtime Notifications

+When you change feature flag settings, the extension will:
+- Show an immediate notification about the change
+- Log the change to the Output panel
+- Apply the new behavior immediately

 ## Best Practices